-NOTE: Editing phonebook entries is recommended when vehicle is not in motion.
+NOTE: Editing names in the phone book is recommended when vehicle is not in motion.

-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Edit."

-- You will then be asked for the name of the phonebook entry that you wish to edit. - Next, choose the number designation (home, work, mobile, or pager) that you wish to edit. - When prompted, recite the new phone number for the phonebook entry that you are editing.
+- Press the "Phone" button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Edit." - You will then be asked for the name of the phone book entry that you wish to edit. - Next, choose the number designation (home, work, mobile, or pager) that you wish to edit. - When prompted, recite the new phone number for the phone book entry that you are editing.

-After you are finished editing an entry in the phonebook, you will be given the opportunities to edit another entry in the phonebook, call the number you just edited, or return to the main menu.
+After you are finished editing an entry in the phone book, you will be given the opportunities to edit another entry in the phonebook, call the number you just edited, or return to the main menu.